isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

   - if the ``cache-threshold`` is configured and is between 0. and 1. it expresses the percentage of the lease valid lifetime which is allowed for the lease age.
-Values below and including 0. and values greater than 1. disables the lease cache feature.
+Values below and including 0. and values greater than 1. disable the lease cache feature.

 In the example a lease with a valid lifetime of 2000 seconds can be reused if it was committed less than 500 seconds ago.
 With a lifetime of 3000 seconds the maximum age of 600 seconds applies.

-In responses the ``dhcp-lease-time`` option is set to the remaining valid lifetime i.e. the expiration date does not change.
+In outbound client responses (e.g. DHCPACK messages) the ``dhcp-lease-time`` option is set to the remaining valid lifetime i.e. the expiration date does not change.
 Other options based on the valid lifetime e.g. ``dhcp-renewal-time`` and ``dhcp-rebinding-time`` also use the remaining lifetime.

 .. _host-reservation-v4: